yifso/nteract/docs/notes/mythic-group.md

 const optionsWithCurrentValues = allConfigOptions(store.getState());
 ```

+In order to change the key of a config option, deprecate the old key with the following code.
+This changes the old key to the new key, unless the new key already has a value.

 **Example:**
-In order to change the key of a config option, deprecate the old key with the following code.

 ```javascript
 createDeprecatedConfigOption({